makrai/notes/rouhizadeh-16-psycho-self-emnlp.md

 ## Replication of the gender, age, and depression effects

-* linear and logistic regression to correlate gender, age, and depression with P (1p) (first-person singular pronoun use)
+* linear and logistic regression to correlate gender, age, and depression with (first-person singular pronoun use P(1p)
-* We control for age in the case of gender, gender in the case of age, and both gender and age in the case of depression
-  * by including them as covariates in the regression and reporting the unique coefficient for the variable in question
+* We control for age in the case of gender, gender in the case of age, and both gender and age in the case of depression by including them as covariates in the regression and reporting the unique coefficient for the variable in question
   * Logistic regression is used for gender, since it is binary, while
   * linear regression is used for the continuous age and depression variables
 * we found significant relationships with gender (β = .11, p < .001),